-Starting from coherent Strategic Research Agendas is essential to exploit complementarities.
-While the JPI focuses on public-public cooperation, the WssTP explores complex interactions between public and private agents.
-Additionally, most of the programmes making part of this JPI focus on Research, with interests in development and innovation.
-Complementarily, WssTP focuses on innovation, although it treasures relevant research and development capacities.
-The WssTP and this JPI commit to cooperate to build a strong "Water Efficient Europe" innovation partnership.
+Starting from coherent Strategic Research Agendas essential exploit is to complementarities.
+While the IPI focuses on public-public cooperation, the WssTP explores complex interactions between public and private agents.
+Additionally, most of the programmes making part of this JPI focus on Research, with interests development and innovation. in Complementarily, WssTP focuses on innovation, although it treasures relevant research and development capacities.
+The WssTP and this IPI commit to cooperate to build a strong "Water Efficient Europe" innovation partnership.